ArnavMotwani/UnsplashSwiftUI/README.md

 **Disclamer: I have not attempted applying for a high-volume application using this library as of yet.
 I believe that I have met all the requirements of the API and you should have no problem with it however I am not completely sure.**

 ### Installation:
-In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/ArnavMotwani/UnsplashSwiftUI.git` then either select a version or the main branch (I will update the main branch more frequently with minor changes, while the version number will only increase with significant changes)
+In Xcode go to `File -> Add Packages` and paste in the repo's url: `https://github.com/ArnavMotwani/UnsplashSwiftUI.git` then either select a version or the main branch (I will update the main branch more frequently with minor changes, while the version number will only increase with significant changes)

 ## Usage:
 Import the package into the file with  `import UnsplashSwiftUI` then call the `UnsplashRandom` view wherever you want.